plaidev/karte-public-developer-support/README.md

 You can submit support tickets when:

 - You have some questions for [developer documents](https://developers.karte.io).
-- You can't proceed the setup of Karte.
+- You can't proceed the set up of Karte.
 - You have the problem of using out APIs.
 - etc..